vozbu/libslave/README.md

 ===================================================================

-This is a library that allows any arbitrary C++ application to connect to a Mysql replication master and read/parse the replication binary logs.
+This is a library that allows any arbitrary C++ application to connect to a MySQL replication master and read/parse the replication binary logs.

-In effect, any application can now act like a Mysql replication slave, without having to compile or link with any Mysql server code.
+In effect, any application can now act like a MySQL replication slave, without having to compile or link with any MySQL server code.

 One important use-case for this library is for receiving changes in the master database in real-time, without having the store the